GitHubRulesOK/SumatraPDF-Plus/Plus/MuPDF/Readme.md

 ...
 ```
 The script can be easily modified to exclude certain types or alter layout.
-You may be suprised that there are "popout" entries added by certain /Types and if you want too exclude those simply remove the `//` at start of the line `//          if (annotObj.get("Subtype") == "Popup") continue;` which means bypass reporting that type.
+You may be suprised that there are "popout" entries added by certain /Types and if you want to include those simply remove the `//` at start of the line `//          if (annotObj.get("Subtype") == "Popup") continue;` which means bypass reporting that type.
+the dafault is a silent console but -c option is added to use with redirection etc. To stop file write you cam easily comment that line.